Best Ever Vegan Brownies

 I’ve tried using the super-cheap (low quality) chocolate and it just didn’t work the same.
 It created an oily mess at the bottom of the pan which I can only describe as chocolate lava, and the brownies tasted too sickly sweet.

-In my experience, I’ve found that using vegan butter helped to make my desserts a little more “sturdy” because of the added stabilizers.
+In my experience, I’ve found that using dairy-free margarine (a.k.a. vegan butter) helped to make my desserts a little more “sturdy” because of the added stabilizers.

-When I’ve made cakes using oil in the past, they’ve fallen apart quite easily which isn’t ideal.
-I don’t notice much of a difference in terms of how moist my bakes are when I use vegan butter over oil.
+When I’ve made cakes using oil in the past, they’ve fallen apart a little more easily which isn’t ideal.
+I don’t notice much of a difference in terms of how moist my bakes are when I use vegan margarine over oil.

 I also really love the “buttery” flavour that you get.
 When using coconut oil or vegetable oil, I find the taste to be either too bland or too overpowering.
 So vegan butter it is!